GMOs in Food

 What can shoppers do

 1. Buy organic.
 It’s the best way to avoid GMOs in food.
 Organic growers and producers are forbidden to use products containing GMOs as feed for animals or to grow as food for production.
 Organic products are routinely tested for the presence of these organisms.
-That said, due to the potential for drift contamination,
+That said, due to the proliferation of GMO crops and the potential for drift contamination, it would be difficult to ascertain that even organic foods were 100% GMNO-free without testing.

 2. Ask your Congressperson to support mandatory labeling for GMOs here.